Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Shape matching

 \subsubsection{Shooting method}

 The shooting method arises from the Euler--Arnold equations \eqref{eq:eulerarnold}.
-The idea is to start with an initial guess of the initial value of the momentum, and then to integrate \cref{eq:eulerarnold} to obtain the full curve $m\colon [0,1] \to \LieAlgebra^*$.
-From this curve, one then obtains the curve $\acurve\colon [0,1] \to \LieAlgebra$, which in turn can be used to compute the group element in $\LieGroup$ acting on the template.
+The idea is to start with an initial guess of the value of the momentum, and then to integrate \cref{eq:eulerarnold} to obtain the full curve $m\colon [0,1] \to \LieAlgebra^*$.
+From this curve, one then obtains the curve $\acurve\colon [0,1] \to \LieAlgebra$ that can be used to compute the element in $\LieGroup$ acting on the template.

 Note that the regularization energy is conserved along the dynamics of the Euler--Arnold equations \eqref{eq:eulerarnold}.
 Indeed, it holds that

 Therefore, one only considers the regularization term at the initial momentum,